September - An Idea for Every Day - Week 2

 Start Pledge of Allegiance learning by saying the pledge with your classmates.
 If you’re looking for a video to help, we like this one from Little Story Bug (via YouTube).
 Not only is the pledge recited, but the words are also included.

 Now familiar with the words, it would be interesting to know the history.
 I learned that the words of The Pledge and recitation expectations changed over time.
-Here you talk about why a country would have a pledge, what the words of The Pledge mean, and why it might change over time.
+Using the We the Kids article (linked above), discuss with your learners why a country would have a pledge, what the words of The Pledge mean, and why it might change over time.

 Finally, consider adopting or writing your own classroom pledge.
 If you want to adopt one, we like the school pledge options available at Education World.
 One of our favorites is this quote from Mahatma Gandhi: